 Securing a business – whether a storefront or office building – with security cameras requires coverage of all crucial angles within the business, from the front entrance to the elevator.
 Many San Francisco businesses also face their own unique security challenges from the unique infrastructure and physical limitations that city buildings present, to the demands of being located in a bustling major city and international destination.

-Advanced Vigilance for Busy City Locations: PTZ Cameras and Analytics
+Advanced Solutions: PTZ Cameras and Analytics

 San Francisco is a hectic place, home to nearly 1,000,000 people, over 142,000 daily commuters, and 26.3 million visitors a year.
 If your office or storefront is in a busy area that receives heavy foot traffic, thousands of people will pass by every day – making vigilance and preparation key for effective protection.